exposit/pythia-oracle/HELP.md

 This tool is used to generate an emotion and degree of emotion from a negative or positive list.
 It can be used as a reaction roll, in response to a successful or failed check, or it can be used simply to determine how a character responds to a particular crisis or event.

-> A successful Persuasion check to convince the scout to help against the Circle.
+> A successful Persuasion check to convince the scout to help against the Circle.<br>
 > [Reaction] Relief [driving]

 *The scout is relieved someone's here to assist him, and that relief drives him to be as helpful as he can be.*